 Graham resolving an electrical problem

 In 2017, after the Spitfire model had been completed, the Skyvan was resurrected as a project.
 A small team of volunteers began working to complete the model for display in the museum.
 It includes a model Land Rover as its cargo.

-How the Skyvan may appear when finished but nothing has yet been decided on the livery.
-This is loosely based on the livery of a demonstrator but the customised registration is bogus.
+An impression of how the Skyvan model will appear when completed.
+It is based on the livery of the Shorts demonstrator aircraft but obviously the customised registration is bogus.

 This is the Land Rover model that will form part of the Skyvan display.
 The Skyvan cargo doors will be able to be opened and the Land Rover can be operated to drive down the ramp.
 The vehicle can then be retrieved, ramp rise back up and the cargo doors closed.

 Shorts SC-7 Skyvan 1A G-ASCN construction number SH.1828 as owned by Short Brothers and Harland Ltd.

 This aircraft was built in 1962 fitted with Continental GTSIO-520 engines.
 In October 1963 it was fitted with Astazou II engines and in March 1965 with Astazou X. Registration was cancelled on 26 February 1968